 Reference for the Mosaic class Resources::ExternBitmap

-The class Resources::ExternBitmap provides the functionality to handle a bitmap loaded at the runtime from an extern image file.
-Bitmaps loaded in this manner can be used as regular bitmap resources -> they can be shown in all adequate views like Views::Image, Views::Wallpaper, Views::Frame, Views::WarpImage and Views::AttrText.
+The class Resources::ExternBitmap provides the functionality to load a bitmap from an extern image source dynamically at the runtime of the application.
+Bitmaps obtained in this manner can be used as regular resources, in particular they can be shown in all adequate views like Views::Image, Views::Wallpaper, Views::Frame, Views::WarpImage or Views::AttrText.

 XBitmap* EwLoadExternBitmap( XString aName );